 In the emergency modifications to regulations adopted in May of 2024, CAEATFA made substantial changes to incorporate the key modifications into the Program.
-The amendments being readopted in these emergency regulations respond to the challenges and lessons learned from implementing the Program, as well as the Program's expansion to include comprehensive clean energy measures.
-Since the initial emergency action was approved by OAL in file number 2024-0501-01E, CAEATFA has worked diligently to implement these amendments.
+The amendments being readopted for a second time in these emergency regulations respond to the challenges and lessons learned from implementing the Program, as well as the Program's expansion to include comprehensive clean energy measures.
+Since the initial emergency action was approved by OAL in file number 2024-0501-01E and the first readopt was approved by OAL in file number 2024-1023-02EE, CAEATFA has worked diligently to implement these amendments.

-Given the time-intensive nature of the amendments and unanticipated staff vacancies, it is necessary to readopt the emergency regulations, with no additional modifications from the initial emergency action, to allow CAEATFA enough time to complete the Certificate of Compliance.
+Given the time-intensive nature of the amendments and unanticipated staff vacancies, it is necessary to readopt for a second time the emergency regulations, with no additional modifications from the initial emergency action, to allow CAEATFA enough time to complete the Certificate of Compliance.